Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 Alternative and Complementary Therapies for CFS

-Practices like meditation, deep breathing, and mindfulness help reduce stress, which can lessen fatigue and enhance focus.
+Practices like meditation, deep breathing, and mindfulness help reduce stress and improve focus.

-Regular massage can reduce muscle tension, relieve pain, and promote relaxation, which may improve sleep quality.
+Massage can relax muscles, reduce pain, and improve sleep quality.

 Chronic Fatigue Syndrome and Mental Health

-Techniques such as mindfulness, meditation, journaling, and breathing exercises can reduce stress and improve emotional resilience.
+Simple practices like meditation, journaling, and deep breathing can help reduce stress and improve emotional strength.

 Impact of Chronic Fatigue Syndrome on Daily Life and Work